toasty-kj/Reproducible-research-week4/Reporoducible-research-week4.md

 ---
 title: "NOAA Storm Data Analysis"
-Synopsis: I conducted an anlysis on NOAA storm data.
-I found that natural events related to land likely cause property damage.
-Storm and extream temparature are related to crop damage.
-They are also related to fatalities as well.
-High temparature such as Heat wave migh also cause injuries in addition to those events.
 author: "Koji"
 date: "2021/11/15"
 output:
   html_document:
     keep_md: true
 ---

+# Synopsis
+I conducted an anlysis on NOAA storm data.
+I found that natural events related to land likely cause property damage.
+Storm and extream temparature are related to crop damage.
+They are also related to fatalities as well.
+High temparature such as Heat wave migh also cause injuries in addition to those events.